Key Skills in Medical Science

 This assessment will be associated with the bioinformatics sessions in semester 2.

-An Infographic is a popular way of sharing information in newspapers, magazines, and online news sites to the lay audience.
-Students will produce an info sheet that will be shared on the School's social media channels aimed at the lay audience.
+Students will produce an info sheet to communicate scientific research to the lay audience.
 These visual representations of knowledge and information are designed to make complex ideas and large amounts of data easy to understand.
-This will be a group project with the grade based on the final product and the student's contribution to the final design.
+This will be a group project with students receiving individual grades based upon their contribution to the final design.

 Teaching and Learning Strategy